2025–26 Penn State Nittany Lions basketball team

-The 2025–26 Penn State Nittany Lions basketball team represents Penn State University during the 2025–26 NCAA Division I men's basketball season.
-They are led by second-year head coach Mike Rhoades, and play their home games at Bryce Jordan Center located in State College, Pennsylvania as members of the Big Ten Conference.
+The 2025–26 Penn State Nittany Lions basketball team represented Penn State University during the 2025–26 NCAA Division I men's basketball season.
+They were led by third-year head coach Mike Rhoades, and played their home games at Bryce Jordan Center located in State College, Pennsylvania as members of the Big Ten Conference.
+They finished the season 12–20, 3–17 in Big Ten play to finish in last place.
+They lost to Northwestern in the first round of the Big Ten tournament.

 Previous season

 The Nittany Lions finished the 2024–25 season 16–15, 6–14 in Big Ten play to finish in 17th place.
 As a result of finishing in the bottom three, they failed to qualify for the Big Ten tournament.